projectexpert/pmis/issue_change_request/README.rst

 Issue to Change Request
 =======================

-Introduces the button Change to CR on Issue Form to give the possibility to change leads to CRs.
+Introduces the button Change to CR on Issue Form to give the possibility to change issues to CRs.

 Installation